elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 # Release notes
 - Check out the [upgrade guide](migration/v0.17.x-v0.18.x/upgrade-apps.md) for a complete set of instructions needed to upgrade.
-- ingress-nginx chart was upgraded from 2.10.0 to 3.34.0 and ingress-nginx-controller was upgraded from v0.28.0 to v.0.48.1.
+- ingress-nginx chart was upgraded from 2.10.0 to 3.39.0 and ingress-nginx-controller was upgraded from v0.28.0 to v.0.49.3.
+During the upgrade the services may be unavailable for short period of time.
   With this version:
+     - set allow-snippet-annotations: “false” to mitigate [CVE-2021-25742](https://github.com/kubernetes/ingress-nginx/issues/7837)
      - only ValidatingWebhookConfiguration AdmissionReviewVersions v1 is supported
      - the nginx-ingress-controller repository was deprecated
      - access-log-path setting is deprecated
      - server-tokens, ssl-session-tickets, use-gzip, upstream-keepalive-requests, upstream-keepalive-connections have new defaults
      - TLSv1.3 is enabled by default
+     - Add linux node selector as default
+     - Update versions of components for base image, including nginx-http-auth-digest, ngx_http_substitutions_filter_module, nginx-opentracing, opentracing-cpp, ModSecurity-nginx, yaml-cpp, msgpack-c, lua-nginx-module, stream-lua-nginx-module, lua-upstream-nginx-module, luajit2, dd-opentracing-cpp, ngx_http_geoip2_module, nginx_ajp_module, lua-resty-string, lua-resty-balancer, lua-resty-core, lua-cjson, lua-resty-cookie, lua-resty-lrucache, lua-resty-dns, lua-resty-http, lua-resty-memcached, lua-resty-ipmatcher

 # Updated